Granada Tooting | A neo-renaissance cinema masquerading as a bingo hall

 Meanwhile, the Bernstein brothers continued to expand their cinema chain and by the mid-1950s, owned over 60 branches.
 Aside from the family business, Sidney’s interest in entertainment was expanding, with him enjoying a spell in Hollywood.
 Having been born to a Jewish family, Sidney was an anti-fascist and produced and screened many anti-Nazi and pro-British films to US audiences in 1939-1941 when Britain was trying to persuade the then-neutral USA to join the fight against Hitler.
 Alongside the cinema chain, savvy businessman Sidney recognised the rising popularity of televisions and launched his Granada Television company in May 1956, which is now part of ITV.
 Focusing his attention on the burgeoning TV industry, he left Cecil to look after the cinema arm of the family business.

-- Gala Bingo, 50-60 Mitcham Road, Tooting, SW17 9NA.
+- Buzz Bingo, 50-60 Mitcham Road, Tooting, SW17 9NA.
 Nearest station: Tooting Broadway.
-Visit the Gala Bingo website for opening hours.
+Visit the Buzz Bingo website for opening hours.

 For more of Metro Girl’s history posts, click here.